Sspandau/ERC_Clustering_Enrichment/README.md

 ### Subclustering
 Execute the following command to generate subcluster id csv and subcluster counts csv for the ranksum clustering.

-`R ranksum_subclustering.R path/to/ranksum_matrix.csv path/to/cluster_id.csv path/to/subcluster_id.csv path/to/subcluster_counts.csv 200`
+`R ranksum_subclustering.R /path/to/ranksum_matrix.csv /path/to/cluster_id.csv /path/to/subcluster_id.csv /path/to/subcluster_counts.csv 200`

 Execute the following command to generate subcluster id csv and subcluster counts csv for the ranksum clustering.

-`R partneroverlap_subclustering.R path/to/partneroverlap_matrix.csv path/to/cluster_id.csv path/to/subcluster_id.csv path/to/subcluster_counts.csv 200`
+`R partneroverlap_subclustering.R /path/to/partneroverlap_matrix.csv /path/to/cluster_id.csv /path/to/subcluster_id.csv /path/to/subcluster_counts.csv 200`

 *The last argument indicates which clusters should be split into subclusters based on that size.
 '200' would indicate that any cluster with > 200 proteins should be split into subclusters.

 ## Enrichment with Enrichr interface in Python
+Execute the following command to generate enrichment results of clusters or subclusters.

+`python3 enrichment.py --Input /path/to/cluster_id.csv --Output /path/to/enrichment.csv --clustering_level subcluster --Filter`

+*The `--clustering_level` argument indicates whether the enrichment is for clusters or subclusters.

+*The `--Filter` argument indecates whether you want to filter for the top enrichment results in each cluster or subcluster.